 The contributors are Unsplash’s oxygen

-More criticism could be directed towards Unsplash if the website doesn't make some moves in the monetization opportunities for creators.
+More criticism could be directed towards Unsplash if the website doesn’t make some moves in the monetization opportunities for creators.
+Perhaps we need to know more about something like how does Unsplash make money because it would be from that revenue for Unsplash that would potentially be distributed to contributors.
 I feel like there were more negative replies found within their Medium post than usual.
-The contributors are Unsplash's oxygen and as a contributing creator, you want to feel like there is a symbiotic relationship.
-Trust me, I am grateful for the "Thank the photographer" options people can use, but it wouldn't be difficult to integrate a Paypal button.
-There is no guarantee that you'll ever be given proper credit by people that download your photo and it should be understood there is no guarantee a contributing photographer will be receiving any financial benefit either.
+The contributors are Unsplash’s oxygen and as a contributing creator, you want to feel like there is a symbiotic relationship.
+Trust me, I am grateful for the “Thank the photographer” options people can use, but it wouldn’t be difficult to integrate a Paypal button.
+There is no guarantee that you’ll ever be given proper credit by people that download your photo and it should be understood there is no guarantee a contributing photographer will be receiving any financial benefit either.
 Expect nothing and be delighted if someone is generous enough to support your work monetarily.